-- 1. To consider the LGA Peer Challenge key recommendations and progress to date. - 2.
-To note the expectation for Overview and Scrutiny Committee to monitor the implementation of the key recommendations and supporting action plan.
+- 1. To sanction actions arising and endorse the progress made in respect of the LGA Peer Challenge key recommendations to date. - 2.
+Approval for Overview and Scrutiny Committee to monitor the implementation of the key recommendations and supporting action plan.